Call for FREE Consultation (401) 273-8330 Hablamos Español

 • Permanent hearing or vision impairment

 In addition to the symptoms discussed above, drivers and passengers who suffer TBI in car accidents may experience various other cognitive and psychological effects.
-Anxiety, depression, and irritability are all common among car accident victims who have experienced traumatic brain injury.
+Affective symptoms and disorders—such as generalized anxiety and major depression—are common among car accident victims who have experienced traumatic brain injury.
 TBI victims may also notice that they have difficulty performing routine tasks, grasping new concepts, or completing their work responsibilities.
 Prompt medical intervention is critical for avoiding preventable long-term effects.
-If you have any concerns about a possible TBI, we urge you to seek treatment right away.

 Symptoms of Moderate TBI After a Car Accident

-A traumatic brain injury is generally considered to be “moderate” if it results in complete loss of consciousness of up to six hours or if an accident victim, while not fully conscious, is able to open his or her eyes in response to stimulation.
+A traumatic brain injury is generally considered to be moderate if it results in complete loss of consciousness for up to six hours or if an accident victim, while not fully conscious, can open their eyes in response to stimulation.
 These TBIs often involve bleeding or swelling within the brain, and they can have significant long-term consequences without prompt medical intervention.
 Symptoms of a moderate traumatic brain injury may include:

 • Significant memory loss